-Following implementation of the Scheme's current investment strategy, as at 31 December 2017, the Scheme's 1 year 95% Value at Risk was £43m.
-This means that there is a 1 in 20 chance that the Scheme's funding position will worsen by £43m or more over a one year period.
+As at 31 December 2018, based on the Scheme's current investment strategy, the Scheme's 1 year 95% Value at Risk was £40m (on the gilts only basis).
+This means that there is a 1 in 20 chance that the Scheme's funding position will worsen by £40m or more over a one year period.
 When deciding on the current investment strategy, the Trustees believed this level of risk to be appropriate given the Trustee's and employer's risk appetite and capacity, given the Scheme's objectives.